Service Fulfillment Report

 - Target Service: Filters the report by target service name.
 The target service is the service that was deployed as a result of a request.
 For example, you can filter the report to show only requests that were deployed as services where the service name contains the word "Windows".

 See Running and Scheduling Reports for more details on report settings.

 In this sample report, our service-level agreements state that optimally, service requests must be filled within eight hours.
 We specified a reporting period of the three months by dates, with a weekly interval.
 We set Optimal Service to 8 Hours, and we set Marginal Service to 2 Days.
-We kept the default labels.

 The Submitted Requests graph shows the number of submitted New Service Requests and Change Requests in the last year.
 The Fulfilled Requests graph shows the number of completed requests in the last year by service quality rating.

 Tables at the bottom of the report provide lists of all submitted and fulfilled requests in the reporting period.
 Note that the Target Service column is blank for change requests.